-You should hire a medical malpractice attorney to help you determine the impact of the loss of your records, how your resulting health care got compromised, and the damage to your health.
-These claims are complex, and they would be extremely difficult to navigate on your own.
+- A personal injury lawyer from our firm can help you determine the impact of the loss of your records, how your resulting healthcare got compromised, and the damage to your health.

-A medical malpractice attorney can also help build a strong case for your compensation claim by reading and reviewing your medical history and consulting medical experts.
-Your lawyer can also help you obtain a Certificate of Merit.
-This ensures that your medical malpractice lawsuit gets filed on time.
+- We can also help build a strong case by reading and reviewing your medical history and consulting medical experts.
+This includes obtaining a certificate of merit on your behalf.

-Obtain a Certificate of Merit to Support Your Claim
+A Certificate of Merit Can Support Your Case

-In New York, your medical malpractice insurance claim or lawsuit must be supported by a Certificate of Merit.
-According to New York Civil Practice Law & Rules (CVP) § 3012-A, the required Certificate of Merit must come from your attorney and meet these criteria:
+In New York, your medical malpractice insurance lawsuit must be supported by a certificate of merit.
+According to CPLR § 3012-A, the required certificate must come from your attorney and meet these criteria:

-- It must demonstrate that your attorney has reviewed your claim and consulted a medical expert who is a professional peer to the at-fault party.
+- It must demonstrate that your attorney has reviewed your case and consulted a medical expert who is a professional peer to the at-fault party.